 Just like the earlier novels I referenced, Framley Parsonage has page after page of financial detail.
 We hear all the details of a last will and testament and we see the dire consequences of marrying on a limited income or getting mired in debt.
 Class barriers are a big issue in this novel as well.
 Lady Lufton doesn't want her son to marry Lucy, the clergyman's sister -- her social standing is too low and she'll bring no fortune or land to the marriage.

 The suspense of many novels turned on whether the handsome young lord would be able to marry the girl of his choice.
 The number of eligible rich noblemen in the pages of novels far exceeded the reality, then as now.
 As Anthony Trollope says: "young, good-looking bachelor lords do not grow on hedges like blackberries."
-The lifestyles of the rich and titled were a widespread fascination, and sold a lot of novels.
+Nevertheless, the lifestyles of the rich and titled sold a lot of novels.

 Are we supposed to be similarly critical of Darcy or Mr. Knightley for their privileged lives?
 They are presented as men who responsibly discharge their duties as landlords and local administrators.
 They uphold the roles in life to which they were born, unlike Sir Walter.
 Lady Russell of Persuasion is an intelligent, dignified, well-meaning woman, not a monster.
 I don't see these various portraits as an indictment of the entire social order.

 It's true that aristocrats like Lady Catherine De Bourgh do not escape Austen's satiric pen.
 She dismisses the Dowager Viscountess Dalrymple and her daughter in Persuasion as being undeserving of any special deference because, without their titles, they are quite ordinary people.
 But where Austen used a barb, others used a bludgeon.
-For example, Charlotte Smith's Ethelinde features several scathing portrayals of rich, decadent aristocrats who gamble, carouse and go after pretty girls, including the heroine.
-In Albert, or, the Wilds of Strathnarven, a young nobleman lusts after the pretty daughter of one of his tenants.
+For example, Charlotte Smith's Ethelinde features several scathing portrayals of rich, decadent aristocrats who gamble, carouse and go after the heroine or other pretty girls.
+In Albert, or, the Wilds of Strathnarven (1799), a young nobleman lusts after the pretty daughter of one of his tenants.
 He offers her a job as a housemaid on his estate, then rapes her.
 His fiancée refuses to marry him once she hears about it.
-She marries the son of a merchant and she is cast out of her family as a result.
+She marries the son of a merchant instead and she is cast out of her family as a result.

 So, if we are going to expound on Austen's daring social criticism, I think it's important for the sake of context to point out that many authors wrote even more critical portraits of their world.
 If Austen is a social critic, I'd ask, compared to whom?